 For those who enjoyed Wonder Woman more than I did, the Blu-rays and DVD have tons of great extras, starting with a bunch of informative making-of featurettes.
 “Crafting The Wonder” pairs cast and crew interviews with behind-the-scenes footage for something fairly typical but still enlightening; “Warriors Of Wonder Woman” details what went into bringing the residents of Themyscira to life; while the five-part “A Director’s Vision” has director Patty Jenkins discussing some of the movie’s more interesting moments, such as the culture shock Diana experiences when she arrives in England (“Diana In The Modern World”).

-These are followed on the Wonder Woman Blu-rays and DVD by “The Trinity,” a look at the relationship between Wonder Woman and her pals Batman and Superman, though it’s decidedly more about her than them.
+by “The Trinity,” a look at the relationship between Wonder Woman and her pals Batman and Superman, though it’s decidedly more about her than them.
 This featurette is also notable for not only going into the character’s real-world history, as well as for including interviews with such comic writers and artists as Liam Sharp (Wonder Woman: Rebirth: Volume 3: The Truth), Jill Thompson (Wonder Woman: The True Amazon), and the aforementioned Greg Rucka, as well as writer Paul Dini, who scripted multiple episodes of the animated shows Justice League and Justice League Action.

 The Wonder Woman Blu-rays and DVD presents “Finding The Wonder Woman” in which a diverse group of women — including NASA’s Suzanne Dodd, TV director Millicent Shelton (Empire, 30 Rock), race car driver Danica Patrick, Interstellar producer Lynda Obst, and actor, director, producer Zoe Bell (The Hateful Eight) — talk about Wonder Woman’s most important qualities, and what they mean for our modern world.
 Which is interesting, but a bit too long.